-Class R6 shares To sell some or all of yo ur shares By letter ■ Sales of any amount Write a letter of instruction or complete a stock power indicating the fund name, the share class, your account number, the name(s) in which the account is registered, and the dollar value or number of shares you wish to sell.
+Class R6 shares To sell some or all of your shares By letter ■ Sales of any amount Write a letter of instruction or complete a stock power indicating the fund name the share class, your account number, the name(s) in which the account is registered, and the dollar value or number of shares you wish to sell.
 Include all signatures and any additional documents that may be required (see the next page).
 Mail the materials to Signature Services (address below).
 A check will be mailed to the name(s) and address in which the account is registered, or otherwise according to your letter of instruction.
 Certain requests will require a Medallion signature guarantee.
-Please refer to D. C. C. "Selling shares in writ ing" on the next page.
-By internet - 1 la al accesa de l'acistas a calabansia de la f ■ Most accounts ■ Sales of up to \$100,000 • Log on to the website below to initiate redemptions irom your lund.
-Sales of up to \$100,000 By phone Amounts up to \$5 million: - Call FACL Line for a con- ount bolongo, general francis ing and transcrtice • ecounts: custodial accounts hold by processing on some a ount balance, general fund inqu ccount types. ury, and transaction Available to the following types of a banks, trust companies, or broker-de corporate accounts; and group retire ealers; endowments and foundations; Redemption proceeds of up to \$100,000 may be sent by wire or by check.
-A check will be mailed to the exact name(s) and address on the account. corporate accounts, and group retirement plans To place your request with a representative at John Hancock, call Signature Services between 8:30 A.M. and 5:00 P.M., Eastern time, on most business days, or your financial professional.
-Redemption proceeds exceeding \$100,000 will be wired to your designated bank account, unless a Medallion signature guaranteed letter is provided requesting payment by check.
+Please refer to "Selling shares in writing" on the next page.
+By internet 3 1 3 Most accountsSales of up to \$100,000 Log on to the website below to initiate redemptions from your fund.
+By phone Amounts up to \$5 million: Available to the following types of accounts: custodial accounts held by Call EASI-Line for account balance, general fund inquiry, and transaction processing on some account types. banks, trust companies, or broker-dealers; endowments and foundations; corporate accounts; and group retirement plans Redemption proceeds of up to \$100,000 may be sent by wire or by check.
+A check will be mailed to the exact name(s) and address on the account.
+To place your request with a representative at John Hancock, call Signature Services between 8:30 A.M. and 5:00 P.M., Eastern time, on most business days, or your financial professional.
+Redemption proceeds exceeding \$100,000 will be wired to your designated ban account, unless a Medallion signature guaranteed letter is provided requesting payment by check.
 Please refer to "Selling shares in writing."
-By wire or electronic funds transfer (EFT) , , , , Requests by letter to sell any amount t ohone redemption privilege is in Qualified requests by phone to sell to o \$5 million (accounts with telephone request the form to add it to an existing account, call Signature Services. redemption privileges) Amounts of \$5 million or more will be sent by wire.
+By wire or electronic funds transfer (EFT) Requests by letter to sell any amountQualified requests by phone to sell to \$5 million (accounts with telephone To verify that the telephone redemption privilege is in place on an account, or to request the form to add it to an existing account, call Signature Services. redemption privileges) Amounts of \$5 million or more will be sent by wire.
 Amounts up to \$100,000 may be sent by EFT or by check.
-Your bank may charge a fee for this service.
-By exchange ■ Sales of any amount Obtain a current prospectus for the fund into which you are exchanging by accessing the fund's website, or by calling your financial professional or Signature Services.
+Your bank may charg a fee for this service.
+By exchange Sales of any amount Obtain a current prospectus for the fund into which you are exchanging by accessing the fund's website, or by calling your financial professional or Signature Services.
 Call EASI-Line for account balance, general fund inquiry, and transaction processing on some account types.
-You may only exchange Class R6 shares for other Class R6 shares or Jo Hancock Money Market Fund Class A shares. ass R6 shares or John Call your financial pro fessional or Signature Services to request an exchange.
+You may only exchange Class R6 shares for other Class R6 shares or John Hancock Money Market Fund Class A shares.
+Call your financial professional or Signature Services to request an exchange.
 Regular mail John Hancock Signature Services, Inc. P.O.
-Box 219909 Kansas City, MO 64121-9909 Express delivery John Hancock Signature Services, Inc. 430 W 7th Street Suite 219909 Kapper City, MO 64105, 1407 Website jhinvestments.com EASI-Line (24/7 automated service) 800-597-1897 Signature Services, Inc. 888-972-8696
+Box 219909 Express delivery John Hancock Signature Services, Inc. 430 W 7th Street Website EASI-Line Signature Services, Inc. jhinvestments.com (24/7 automated service) 888-972-8696 800-597-1897